On Farrell-Tate cohomology of GL(3) over rings of quadratic integers: Introduction

 In the present paper, we investigate the mod $\ell$ Farrell--Tate cohomology of some arithmetic groups $\Gamma$ of $\ell$-rank 1.
 This means that all elementary abelian $\ell$-groups in $\Gamma$ are in fact cyclic.
 Via Brown's formula for Farrell--Tate cohomology, we only need to know the number of conjugacy classes of cyclic subgroups of $\Gamma$ of order $\ell$ and the Farrell--Tate cohomology of their normalizers.
 It is well-known, cf. e.g. the previous computations of mod $\ell$ Farell--Tate cohomology for $\op{SL}_2(\mathcal{O}_{K,S})$ in \cite{sl2ff}, that the conjugacy classification of cyclic subgroups translates in some way into class group questions which can be handled by classical algebraic number theory.

 For the groups $\op{SL}_2(\mathcal{O}_{K,S})$ discussed in \cite{sl2ff}, the modules over the group rings $\mathcal{O}_{K,S}[\op{C}_\ell]$ corresponding to the cyclic subgroups were indecomposable.
 This is no longer true for the cyclic subgroups in $\op{PGL}_3(\mathcal{O}_{K,S})$, and the interaction between the indecomposable constituents of the corresponding $\mathcal{O}_{K,S}[\op{C}_\ell]$-modules has to be taken into account.
-On the matrix level, the situation to keep in mind is that of $(3\times 3)$-matrices with integer entries which have an upper triangular block form, one block given by a $(2\times 2)$-matrix of order $\ell$, a further diagonal entry of 1, and the additional new things that need to be handled are the things that appear in the off-diagonal block.
+On the matrix level, the situation to keep in mind is that of $(3\times 3)$-matrices with integer entries which have an upper triangular block form, one block given by a $(2\times 2)$-matrix of order $\ell$, a further diagonal entry of 1, and additional new problems that need to be handled arise from possible entries in the off-diagonal block.

 To deal with this situation, we provide a generalization of a result of Reiner~\cite{reiner:1955}, concerning the classification of $\mathbb{Z}[\op{C}_\ell]$-modules.
 We generalize his result to a partial classification of $\mathcal{O}_{K,S}[\op{C}_\ell]$-modules, provided that $\mathcal{O}_{K,S}$ is a principal ideal domain and the ring $\mathcal{O}_{K,S}[\zeta_\ell]$ is a Dedekind domain, cf. Theorem~\ref{thm:fullreiner} and Proposition~\ref{prop:halfreiner}.
 Since the conjugacy classification for cyclic subgroups translates into the isomorphism classification of such modules over the group rings, this extension of Reiner's result can be used to provide computations of numbers of conjugacy classes in a number of interesting cases.
 We also extend Reiner's result in a different direction: we describe the automorphism groups of the $\mathcal{O}_{K,S}[\op{C}_\ell]$-modules, and this translates into a computation of the centralizers and normalizers of cyclic subgroups in suitable arithmetic groups like $\op{PGL}_3(\mathcal{O}_{-m})$, cf. Section~\ref{sec:centralizer}.